davidgasquez/handbook/Data/Data Culture.md

   - Is Data Accessible and Discoverable?
   - Is Data Secure?
 - [Good things come from a knowledge of what a system is doing and when it is doing it](https://buz.dev/blog/the-contract-powered-data-platform).
-  - Measure [[Data Quality]] to help set high standards for your data team.
+  - Measure [[data quality]] to help set high standards for your data team.
   - Only after measurement can you optimize cost.
   - Only after timing can you make things faster.
 - [Aim for a culture of celebrating measurable progress and learnings, versus celebrating shipping](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html).